-reason, SEC regulation of registered funds extends to their holdings in derivatives.11 In addition, key CFTC rules already govern registered funds when they trade in the commodity markets.
-These include, for example, the anti-manipulation provisions of the CEA,12 the CFTC's "large trader" reporting rules,13 as well as the swap data reporting rules required by the Dodd-Frank Act.14
+SEC recently proposed a rule that addresses registered funds' use of derivatives, 11 as well as a rule that addresses funds' disclosure of their derivatives holdings.
+12 In addition, key CFTC rules already govern registered funds when they trade in the commodity markets.
+These include, for example, the anti-manipulation provisions of the CEA, 13 the CFTC's "large trader" reporting rules, 14 as well as the swap data reporting rules required by the Dodd-Frank Act.
+15